Green-Software-Foundation/patterns/docs/catalog/cloud/set-retention-policy-on-storage-resources.md

 ## Assumptions
 If we choose not to delete *ALL* storage resources because they might be needed in the future, then storing them permanently will take up a lot of unnecessary storage resources.
 A better solution would be to set a retention policy that automatically deletes and keeps storage resources based on business needs.

-## Pros & Cons
+## Considerations
-- **PRO**: It may reduce cloud bills, as reducing idle storage resources will cost less.
+- It may reduce cloud bills, as reducing idle storage resources will cost less.
-- **CON**: If a retention policy on the storage resources is undefined, there is more overhead for manually deleting idle resources.
+- If a retention policy on the storage resources is undefined, there is more overhead for manually deleting idle resources.